604adrian/sillify-dot-text/README.md

 But maybe _not silly enough?_ Well okay then, that's fine.
 We can reshuffle some words around and resillify it.

 To illustrate the resillification process, let's turn to another text.
-This time it'll be Bertrand Russell's _Problem's of Philosophy_ (chapter two), where Sir Russell takes on the very serious and non-obvious question as to whether or not these so-called 'material objects' even exist in the first place.
+This time it'll be Bertrand Russell's _Problem's of Philosophy_ (chapter two), where Sir Russell takes on the very serious and non-obvious question as to whether or not material objects like tables and chairs even exist in the first place.
 The original text looks like this:

 ![russell serious](images/russell_serious.png)